simonsmiley/mailman-docker-ci-runner/README.md

 Continue pressing Return until the process finishes.

 You are now set up, make sure that gitlab-ci-multi-runner is in fact running and issue a build through the gitlab ui

+# Changelog

+## 0.1

+* Initial release capable of running tests for postorius hyperkitty and Mailman
+* Has built in support for sqlite
+* Include client libraries for postgresql

+## 0.2

+* Add mysql client libraries